zach662/SDD-RT-DETR-scallop-doneness-detection/README.md

 📝 Citation

-If you find this work useful, please consider citing our paper
+If you find this work useful, please consider citing our paper.